lsp-and-implementation/language-server/README.md

 Go to `REPO_ROOT/client/ls-client/.vscode/launch.json` file and set the `LSDEBUG` config value to `true`

 ##### Step 3
-Run the extension as shown in the figure
+Run the extension from VSCode